TobiasFrassa/futurebuilders/README.md

 # Common information

-- The long term mission of this project is to build a web app which gives all the people a very good prediction about what they are good at and what they like to do.
+- The long term mission of this project is to build a web app which gives all users a very good prediction about what they are good at and what they like to do.

 - This project could solve the problem of all the complexity involved in making the decision which career to choose in a world with literally endless job opportunities.